What Does Full Policy Limit Really Mean?

 Sacramento Car Accident Lawyer Explains “Full Coverage” Auto Insurance Policy

 When you are seeking compensation for an injury, you will most likely have to deal with some type of insurance company.
 Insurance companies assume responsibility in a wide variety of injury cases from car insurance claims, to medical malpractice, to premises liability.
 Accidents alone can be a pretty tricky subject to understand.
-Insurance companies and how policies work, can be even trickier.
-If have been involved in any type of accident, contacting Sacramento car accident lawyer is the best way to get the compensation you deserve.
+Insurance companies and how policies work can be even trickier.
+If have been involved in any type of accident, contacting a Sacramento car accident lawyer is the best way to get the compensation you deserve.

 Understanding Policy Limits

 When you bring up a personal injury claim to court, the defendant is responsible in full for all damages they caused you to suffer.
 This includes medical bills, pain and suffering, lost wages, property damages and any other losses they incurred.
 Usually, when an individual buys liability insurance, there is always a policy limit in place.
 In a claim, the insurance company is responsible to pay only up to the policy limit.
 If the damages exceed the policy limit, there are a few possible ways you can collect damages in excess of limits:

 - Try to collect from a defendant personally